 Why Can’t You Get a Mortgage to Buy a Tiny Home?

 Whether you’re looking to buy a mini-cottage, she-shed, or container-style house, you may have a hard time finding a traditional mortgage.
 One reason is that mortgage lenders typically have minimum loan amounts, which can be $100,000.
-The average cost of a tiny home is around $30,000 to $150,000 which means many tiny homes won’t meet minimum mortgage requirements.
+The average cost of a tiny home ranges from $30,000 to $150,000, which means many tiny homes won’t meet minimum mortgage requirements.
 An additional challenge: Many mortgage lenders require that your property be built on a properly constructed and serviceable foundation.
 This can bar mobile homes from mortgage financing altogether.
 In some cases, mortgage lenders also have requirements on minimum square footage.
 Typically coming in at 400 square feet or less, tiny homes often don’t meet a mortgage lender’s home size requirements.

 Tiny Home Financing Options